telerik/ajax-docs/controls/htmlchart/troubleshooting/known-issues/known-limitations.md

 # Known Limitations

-This article lists some of the known limitations of using the **RadHtmlChart** and presents some workarounds.
+This article lists some of the known limitations of using the [ASP NET AJAX Chart](https://www.telerik.com/products/aspnet-ajax/html-chart.aspx) and presents some workarounds.

 ## OnDataBound Server-side Event Is Not Available